robotframework/robotframework/CONTRIBUTING.rst

 than creating your own project.
 Other great ways to contribute include answering questions and participating discussion on `robotframework-users
 <https://groups.google.com/forum/#!forum/robotframework-users>`_ mailing list
-and other forums as well as spreading the word about the framework one way or the other.
+and other forums, as well as spreading the word about the framework one way or the other.

 .. contents::